rulewis/journey-optimizer.en/help/using/deliverability.md

 ## Use monitoring tools {#monitoring-tools}

-Use the features offered by Customer Journey Management to monitor your deliverability.
+Use the features offered by [!DNL Journey Optimizer] to monitor your deliverability.

 The **[!UICONTROL Executions]** tab of the message list allows you to check how your deliveries are performing through a set of real-time indicators.
 Amongst other things, this tab displays:
 * The number of messages that are successfully executed, sent and delivered.